FluBBaOfWard/WasabiDS/README.md

 ## How to use:

-1. Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
+1. Create a folder named "wasabi" in either the root of your flash card or in the data folder.
 This is where settings and save files end up.
 2. Now put game/bios files into a folder where you have (Supervision) roms.
 3. Depending on your flashcart you might have to DLDI patch the emulator.